 Robin is on GPS duty, so once we are out of the forest to see the light of day again, he directs us off the main highway and down a gravel road… and then a 4×4 track, pretty much.

 “This road doesn’t really seem like access to a popular attraction,” Laura sasses at Robin.
 Indeed, a friendly local stops us from being led 19km to a dead end and points us in the right direction.
+We’re ashamed this isn’t the first time that Google Maps has lead us astray in New Zealand.
+It’s not even the second or the third!
+Google Maps is on a mission to find the “fastest route” to a destination, which a) isn’t always the safest, and b) sometimes just assumes that you’ll walk the rest of the way.
+We knew this fact but still failed to double check the suggested route on a paper map.
 In conclusion, don’t use Google Maps to take you to the Kai Iwi Lakes!

 The Kai Iwi Lakes